robinrojh/tp/docs/UserGuide.md

 Optical 88, located at 3155 Commonwealth Ave W, #05-27

 ```
-> :bulb: **Tip:** You can enlarge the result box by enlarging the window vertically!

 In Application: ![listProcOn](images/listProcOn.png)

 ### Calculate the cost of all Procedures on a specified date: `calculate`